Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres

-By repeatedly measuring the relative positions of nanospheres of equal mass and composition, we can estimate the spread of their relative position.
-Using two spheres rather than one, allows us to get rid of the intrinsic uncertainty of the inertial sensor that is used for controlling the thrusters\footnote{Of course, the distance between the two spheres must be large enough in order that van der Waals, Casimir, gravitational and other interactions between them do not mask self-gravitation, which is very weak.
-For instance, imposing that during 300 seconds the London interaction between the two spheres (equal to $(-3/2) AR^2/d^2$ where $A$ is the Hamaker constant equal to 10$^{-19}$ Joule, R their radius and d their distance) does not diminish their relative distance by more than one micron imposes that they must be dropped from locations separated by at least 3 cm, in which case the stretching undergone by a one micron-sized packet during the free fall is of the order of the angstroem and may be consistently neglected.
-We must also work in an environment which is electro-magnetically neutral, which prohibits Paul trap experiments of the type proposed in \cite{Collett}.}.
+By repeatedly measuring the relative positions of nanospheres of equal mass and composition, we can estimate the spread of their relative position (see \cite{Collett,Kalbak1} for related proposals).
+The novelty of our approach is that using two spheres rather than one, allows us to get rid of the intrinsic uncertainty of the inertial sensor that is used for controlling the thrusters \footnote{Of course, the distance between the two spheres must be large enough in order that van der Waals, Casimir, gravitational and other interactions between them do not mask self-gravitation, which is very weak.
+For instance, requiring that during 300$\textrm{s}$ the London interaction between the two spheres (equal to $(-3/2) AR^2/d^2$ where $A$ is the Hamaker constant equal to 10$^{-19}$ $\textrm{J}$, R their radius and d their distance) does not diminish their relative distance by more than one $\mu\textrm{m}$, imposes that they must be dropped from locations separated by at least 3 cm, in which case the stretching undergone by a one $\mu\textrm{m}$-sized packet during the free fall is of the order of the {\AA} and may be consistently neglected. }.